mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-11-data-integration-communication-patterns.md

 One business action, such as creating a new customer, may cause creation of multiple conceptual level entities, and even more database entities.
-If customer needs to be created in multiple systems, such as customer master and CRM, synchronizing the business action with changes in entities becomes even more difficult.
+If customer needs to be created in multiple systems, such as the customer data master and the CRM, synchronizing the business action with changes in entities becomes even more difficult.

 Database Change-Data-Capture (CDC) mechanisms work on the granularity of the database-level entities.
 But it is often preferable to stream changes to entities on